rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-Rust also supports _closures_, functions that can
+Rust also supports _closures_, functions that can access variables in
-access variables in the enclosing scope.
+the enclosing scope.

 ~~~~
+# import println = io::println;
 fn call_closure_with_ten(b: fn(int)) { b(10); }

-let x = 20;
+let captured_var = 20;
-let closure = |arg| #info("x=%d, arg=%d", x, arg);
+let closure = |arg| println(#fmt("captured_var=%d, arg=%d", captured_var, arg));

 call_closure_with_ten(closure);
 ~~~~

-A closure is defined by listing the arguments, between bars, followed
-by an expression that acts as the function body.
-The types of the
-arguments are generally omitted, as is the return type, because
+The types of the arguments are generally omitted, as is the return
-the compiler can almost always infer them.
-In the rare case where
+type, because the compiler can almost always infer them.
+In the rare
-the compiler needs assistance though, the arguments and return
+case where the compiler needs assistance though, the arguments and
-types may be annotated.
+return types may be annotated.

 ~~~~
 # type mygoodness = fn(str) -> str; type what_the = int;